 Subdiv – allows you to select the note value for the tempo.
 You can set this from a whole note to an 8th and all other increments in between.

 Second row of buttons:

-There’s 4 control knos on the second ro.
+There are 4 control knobs on the second row.
 These control different things depending on effect type, so check the screen to see what each knob control: